-How your work will be assessed Your work will be assessed on the extent to which it demonstrates your achievement of the stated learning outcomes for this assignment (see above) and against the exam answers. • If you are on the PostGraduate Diploma (Level 7) an overall average grade of 50% is required to
+Your work will be assessed on the extent to which it demonstrates your achievement of the stated learning outcomes for this assignment (see above) and against the exam answers.

 - If you are on the PostGraduate Diploma (Level 7) an overall average grade of 50% is required to pass this submission - If you are on the Graduate Diploma (Level 6), an overall average grade of 40% is required to pass this submission.